I’m Dr. Presswood, but please call me Lanie. (My given name is Alane. Please don’t call me that.)

 I have a bachelor’s degree in communication studies from West Chester University with (impractical but artistically enriching) minors in French and Film Studies.

-During my four years in college, I competed in intercollegiate public speaking and debate (Forensics) and won one national championship, two national finalist titles, three state championships, two scholarships, and countless regional tournament awards.
+During my four years in college, I competed in intercollegiate Forensics (that’s speech and debate, not crime scene investigations) and won one national championship, two national finalist titles, three state championships, two scholarships, and countless regional tournament awards.
 I traveled from New Jersey to Texas to Oregon and everywhere in between.
 My specialty was in limited preparation speaking, but I also ran the gamut in informative speaking, persuasive speaking, rhetorical criticism, various theatrical/performative events, and parliamentary debate.

 After graduation, I promptly realized my dreams of becoming a hardboiled newspaperman were more about a romanticized fascination with the noir aesthetic than the job itself… So, after reflecting on my love for the art of persuasion (beautiful and just), I went back to school and earned my Ph.D. in Rhetoric and Public Culture from Ohio University.
 While at O.U., I worked as a speech coach and the associate team director for the Ohio University Speaking Bobcats, and proudly assisted the team in garnering an assortment of state, regional, and national titles.